 The paint you choose to remove soot from walls should be acrylic latex paint that can be scrubbed in the future by using a damp sponge.

-Especially for a smoker’s house, pick the paint with a high gloss finish that can be easily washed and cleaned.
+Especially for a smoker’s house, pick the stain and smoke-resistant paint with a high gloss finish that can be easily washed and cleaned.
 It will not let any new soot stick and embed itself into the painted surface.

 For paint colors, I would definitely not recommend white for smokers.
 You can pick shades like gray, blue, red, brown, or anything else of your liking.

 Use a good quality roller or brush to apply the paint and avoid any lap marks.
 You’ll want to apply at least two coats of paint to ensure the surface is properly sealed.